-Category Weight Description Typical # Assignments (per quarter) Supports Overview Interim Assessments 9 th : 20% 10 th : 25% 11 th : 30% 12 th : 35% Quarterly assessments that serve as a "mid- term" and a "final" for each semester of content.
-These assessments demonstrate overall mastery of skills and content covered in a quarter/semester.
-One exam per quarter Interim assessments will be scaled or curved based on the level of rigor prior to entry in the gradebook.
-This will occur based on the rigor of the assessments the content of the interim is aligned to (Advanced Placement, ACT, etc.) Mastery Assessments 9 th : 35% 10 th : 30% 11 th : 25% 12 th : 20% Assessments of student's mastery over a short period of time (i.e. a day or week).
-Mastery assessments may include exit tickets, weekly quizzes and/or notes graded for accuracy.
-At least two per week Mastery assessments worth more than 2-3 points per assignment may be revised within one week of submission.
-These resubmissions will be graded for accuracy and a student can receive up to full credit (max percentage decided by the teacher) if they demonstrate full mastery of the content.
-If a low percentage of the class masters a standard, teachers may also re-teach this standard to their class, re-assess the skill, and re- enter the grade of the re-taught skill to replace the original grade.
+Category Weight Description Typical # Assignments (per quarter) Supports Overview Interim Assessments 9 th : 20% 10 th : 25% 11 th : 30% 12 th : 35% term" and a "final" for One exam per quarter Interim assessments will be scaled or curved based on the level of rigor prior to entry in the gradebook.
+This will occur based on the rigor of the assessments the content of the interim is aligned to (Advanced Placement, ACT, etc.) Mastery Assessments 9 th : 30% 10 th : 25% 11 th : 20% 12 th : 15% - At least two per week Mastery assessments worth more than 2-3 points per assignment.
+If a low percentage of the class masters a standard, teachers may re-teach this standard to their class, re-assess the skill, and re- enter the grade of the re-taught skill to replace the original grade.
 Score floor of 50% for completed assignments.

-Category Weight Description Typical # Assignments (per quarter) Supports Overview Summative Assessments 9 th : 25% 10 th : 30% 11 th : 35% 12 th : 40% Regular assessments that measure mastery of content covered over the course of a unit.
+Category Weight Description Typical # Assignments (per quarter) Supports Overview Summative Assessments 9 th : 20% 10 th : 25% 11 th : 30% 12 th : 35% Regular assessments that measure mastery of content covered over the course of a unit.
 This may include unit tests, essays, projects, lab reports, etc. Two per quarter Students may re-submit summative assessments based on the following conditions: - Tests must be re- taken during the day in the room with a teacher during Office Hours, Lunch, or Break.
 Students can earn up to full credit on their re- take. - Reports, projects and essays may be revised and re- submitted based on one round of feedback for up to full credit on re- submission. - Score floor of 50% for completed assignments Lifework 9 th : 20% 10 th : 15% 11 th : 10% 12 th : 5% Daily work that either serves as additional practice of content covered in a prior lesson or work that must be completed to prepare a student for content in an upcoming lesson.
 Daily assignments, grades entered weekly Students may turn in Lifework assignments up to 24 hours late for up to 75% credit, based on accurate completion.
+Attendance and Participation 9 th : 10% 10 th : 10% 11 th : 10% 12 th : 10% Serves as an assessment of students' ability to be in class daily and contribute to class learning.
+Participation may include sharing out in class and/or completion of work/notes.
+Daily grades entered weekly.